Taylor Knibb: Career

 Knibb made her Ironman World Championships debut in 2023, finishing in fourth place.
 At the Paris Test Event in August 2023, Knibb placed fifth, qualifying her to compete in Triathlon for team USA at the 2024 Summer Olympics.
 In May 2024, she won the Time Trial at the USA Cycling National Road Championships, qualifying her for the Time Trial cycling event Paris 2024 and making her a rare dual-sport Olympian.
 She finished nineteenth in the event, after crashing four times in the rainy conditions.
 For the triathlon events, she finished nineteenth in the women's event before anchoring the US team to a repeat silver medal in the mixed relay.
+Knibb was the second Cornell alumnus to win a medal in the 2024 Olympics, following Michael Grady's gold medal with the U.S. men's four rowing team.

 As of 2024 Taylor Knibb had won three out of the three races she has competed in in the PTO's T100 World Tour.
 She won in San Francisco, Ibiza and Las Vegas.